kaylatrick/JavaScript-Ref-Manual/JavaScriptManual.md

 ##object links //T
 ##anonymous functions //L
+These functions are declared at runtime and are not given names in the same way as normal functions.
+Example:
+This is a normal function:
+function hello(){
+  console.log("hello");
+}
+To do the same function anonymously: var hello = function(){
+  console.log("hello");
+}
 ##nested function scope / closures //K
 Nested function scope
   - when a function is nested within another function, it can only be called by the function containing it and can not be called elsewhere